nampacx/nampacx.github.io/src/data/blog/deploying-foundry-agents-with-yaml.md

 ## ✨ Introducing DeployAgent

 [DeployAgent](https://github.com/nampacx/Microsoft-Foundry-Agent-Deployment) is an open-source tool that automates the deployment and management of Microsoft Foundry Agents using YAML configuration files.
-Think of it as Infrastructure as Code for your AI agents—define your agents declaratively, version them in git, and deploy them with a single command.
+It brings a declarative, IaC-inspired approach to AI agent management—define your agents in YAML, version them in git, and deploy them with a single command.

 ### Key Features